 Whole-House Filtration · La Presa, CA

-Whole-House Filtration for La Presa homes, done by licensed San Diego County technicians.
+Whole-House Filtration for La Presa homes, done by experienced San Diego County technicians.
+A whole house water filter treats the water where it enters the home, so every shower, tap, and appliance runs on filtered water instead of just the kitchen sink.
 San Diego water is a blend of Colorado River and State Water Project sources, treated with chloramine rather than plain chlorine.
-Standard carbon filters won't break down chloramine.

 Medical-grade stainless steel whole-house water filtration system installed in a San Diego utility room